shenek/django-mojeid-auth/README.rst

     OPENID_USE_AS_ADMIN_LOGIN = True

-It is worth noting that a user needs to be be marked as a "staff user" to be able to access the admin interface.
+It is worth noting that a user needs to be marked as a "staff user" to be able to access the admin interface.
 A new openid user will not normally be a "staff user".
 The easiest way to resolve this is to use traditional authentication (OPENID_USE_AS_ADMIN_LOGIN = False) to sign in as your first user with a password and authorise your openid user to be staff.

 Require Physical Multi-Factor Authentication
 --------------------------------------------